Implement Azure Storage

 How to create a storage account

-Storage account tiers
+Storage account types

 • Standard storage accounts are backed by magnetic hard disk drives (HDD).
 A standard storage account provides the lowest cost per GB.
-You can use Standard tier storage for applications that require bulk storage or where data is infrequently accessed.
+You can use Standard storage for applications that require bulk storage or where data is infrequently accessed.

 • Premium storage accounts are backed by solid-state drives (SSD) and offer consistent low-latency performance.
-You can use Premium tier storage for Azure virtual machine disks with I/O-intensive applications like databases.
+You can use Premium storage for Azure virtual machine disks with I/O-intensive applications like databases.

 Note

-You can't convert a Standard tier storage account to a Premium tier storage account or vice versa.
+You can't convert a Standard storage account to a Premium storage account or vice versa.
 You must create a new storage account with the desired type and copy data, if applicable, to a new storage account.

 Things to consider when using Azure Storage